Winter in Unalaska by Sam Zmolek

 “Ben Mallot came and had a very candid conversation with our board of directors.
 And I know it wasn't an easy conversation,” Gilling said.
 “There were some hard questions, but it was a needed conversation.”

-Aleut said in its statement that the decision doesn’t “undo the past,” but that the board accepted AFN’s apology.
+Aleut President and CEO Skoey Vergen said in Aleut's statement that the “decision does not undo the past," but that the board accepted AFN's apology, saying that it took "courage."

 Gilling says they were persuaded by AFN’s changes, which include conflict mitigation protocols and new bylaws that would stop divisive resolutions from advancing to the convention floor.